 Assessment is needed in order to recognize possible difficulties and events that may have lead to Hopelessness.

 Patients who are experiencing hopelessness may not have the urge to participate in self-care activities.

-|Ascertain the role that illness presents in the patient’s hopelessness.||Patient’s current situation may affect his or her physical functioning.
-Cancer often makes patients’ perception to extremes.|
+The patient’s current situation may affect his or her physical functioning.
+Cancer often makes patients’ perceptions to extremes.

 3. Assess the patient’s understanding of the situation, belief in self, and his or her own abilities.

-Interventions that build the awareness of reasons for living may lower feelings of hopelessness and reduce suicidal thoughts.
+Interventions that build awareness of reasons for a living may lower feelings of hopelessness and reduce suicidal thoughts.

 Alterations from these regular patterns are apparent during hopelessness.
 Patients may have decreased appetite and poor activity level.
 Patients may sleep more or experience insomnia.

-Patients who are hopeless often think he or she is unable to meet established goals and incompetent to make any decisions and solve problems.
+Patients who are hopeless often think he or she is unable to meet established goals and are incompetent to make any decisions and solve problems.

 Patients in social isolation find it hard to improve their condition.
-Assessment and evaluation of support group may render the assistance the patient needs at this time.
+Assessment and evaluation of the support group may render the assistance the patient needs at this time.